Modern Slavery

 What is Modern Slavery, Human Trafficking and Forced Labour

 One in 200 people is living in some form of contemporary exploitation today.
-According to the latest figures published by the United Nations, the International Labour Organisation and the Walk Free Foundation, an estimated 40.3 million people are victims of modern slavery.
+According to the latest figures published by the United Nations, the International Labour Organisation and the Walk Free Foundation, an estimated 50 million people are living in modern slavery.
 More than half of them are in forced labour, which means they are working against their will and under threat, intimidation, or coercion.

 It is everywhere.
 It harms people in every country in the world.